 Periodically the Botanic Garden and Parks Authority, through Kings Park Expeditions, provides unique opportunities for interested public members to join Authority staff in the field, visiting remote areas within Western Australia to collect seed and plant material.

-Once seeds are collected they are cleaned and dried before being stored in freezers at -20oC.
-Research by BGPA's Seed Conservation team indicates that seeds stored in this way will remain viable for several hundred years.
+Once seeds are collected they are cleaned and dried under carefully controlled conditions, before being stored in freezers at -18oC.
+Research by BGPA's Seed Conservation team indicates that many seeds stored in this way have the potential to live for decades, or even hundreds of years.

 Declared rare flora and priority flora, which are managed by the Department of Parks and Wildlife, are seedbanked both at WASTC and at the Threatened Flora Seed Centre, located at the WA Herbarium, as part of a risk management strategy for Western Australia's threatened flora.

 Duplicate collections of seeds are also made available to Kew Gardens, UK to support the Millennium Seed Bank Partnership which provides funding to the WA Seed Technology Centre to help conserve our State's flora.

 Plant material collected is propagated through cuttings, grafting or tissue culture and maintained at Kings Park and Botanic Garden, and seeds are stored under scientifically validated conditions.
 Plant material can then be further propagated, and seeds germinated, for research, propagation, display or rehabilitation work by the Botanic Gardens and Parks Authority and the Department of Parks and Wildlife.